NVSL/QuadClass-Resources/labs/Assembling-A-PCB/Quadcopter-Assembly.md

 You should re-read the [BBB assembly lab](Readme.md).
 Everything there applies here as well, including the suggested order for assembly.
 Below are just the differences.

+If you want to build a remote to keep, here are [the instructions](Building-Your-Own-Remote.md).

 ## Preparing Your Part Kit

 You can think of the part kit for your quadcopter as breaking into three parts: